sjcockell/fuzzierlogic.blog/files/wp-content/plugins/statpress-reloaded/readme.txt

 * %toppost% - The most viewed Post
 * %topbrowser% - The most used Browser
 * %topos% - The most used O.S.
-* %thistotalpages%
+* %thistotalpages% - Total pageviews so far
-* %pagestoday%
+* %pagestoday% - Pageviews today
+* %pagesyesterday% - Pageviews yesterday
 * %latesthits%

 Now you could add these values everywhere!
 StatPress offers a new PHP function *StatPress_Print()*.
 * i.e. StatPress_Print("%totalvisits% total visits.");
 Put it whereever you want the details to be displayed in your template.
 Remember, as this is PHP, it needs to be surrounded by PHP-Tags!

 == Installation ==

-Upload "wp-statpress" directory in wp-content/plugins/ .
+Upload "statpress-reloaded" directory in wp-content/plugins/ .
 Then just activate it on your plugin management page.
 That's it, you're done!
+(Note: If you have been using the old StatPress before, deactivate it.
+Your data is taken over!)

 = Update =

-* Deactivate StatPress plugin (no data lost!)
+* Deactivate the plugin
-* Delete "wp-statpress" directory in wp-content/plugins/
+* Delete "statpress-reloaded" directory in wp-content/plugins/
 * Upload the content of the ZIP
 * Activate "Statpress Reloaded" on your plugin management page
 * In the Dashboard click "StatPress", then "StatPressUpdate" and wait until it will add/update db's content